 Tame Impala & Present Fatalism

-One of the reasons Tame Impala is a popular band is because his ideological function is present-fatalistic.
-His ideas, subconsciously or not, promote a passive fatalism:
+One of the reasons Tame Impala is a popular band is because their ideological function is present-fatalistic.
+Kevin Parker’s ideas, subconsciously or not, promote fatalism:

 This mode of distracted, feel good, total escapism (into a hedonistic, fatalistic reality) benefits the corporate superstructure we currently exist inside of.

-“Fatalists.
-It is unclear why young people embrace such attitudes toward time so early in their lives, but it is abundantly clear that ding so negatively affects their health and their future.
+It is unclear why young people embrace such attitudes toward time so early in their lives, but it is abundantly clear that doing so negatively affects their health and their future.
 For such students, the more extreme their fatalistic orientation, the more aggressive, anxious, and depressed they are…

 Tame Impala’s pop-fatalism helps catalyze capitalist consumption.

 After all, Tame Impala's 3 biggest records were released by a company within a company within a company: who’s parent company has a yearly revenue of $13 billion —

 Tame Impala > Modular Recordings > Universal Music Australia > Universal Music Group > Vivendi

 These multi-billion dollar global corporations benefit if their media assets hypnotized modern youths into a fatalistic despair.
 It encourages them to shop.

 BTW — What the fuck is Vivendi?
 I’ve never heard of it.